kontent-ai/delivery-sdk-net/docs/caching-guide.md

 ## How Caching Works

+### Cache Coverage

+SDK caching applies to cacheable query builders (for example, strongly-typed item/list queries and type/taxonomy queries).

+Dynamic item/list queries (`GetItem()` and `GetItems()` without a generic model type) are intentionally non-cacheable because their final item types are resolved at runtime.
+These queries always execute against the API and return `IsCacheHit == false`.

 ### Cache Keys

 Cache keys are automatically generated from query parameters using a deterministic, human-readable format.